zulip/zulip/docs/development/setup-vagrant.md

 ##### 1. Install Vagrant

-For Ubuntu 18.04 Bionic, you can just install from `apt`:
+For Ubuntu 18.04 Bionic or newer, you can just install from `apt`:

 ```
 sudo apt install vagrant